Infers/Infers/README.md

 Infers invokes the rule functions during the resolution process to [`generate`](#generate) a value of the type given as the goal.

-Another way to view Infers is as a specialized logic programming language embedded in F#.
-However, to support generation of F# values, the Infers resolution algorithm differs from general purpose logic programming languages in a number of ways:
+Aside from thinking of Infers as a library for generating values, another way to view Infers is as a specialized logic programming language embedded in F#.
+The logo, ⊃∧∨≡, lists the connectives, namely implication, conjunction, disjunction and equivalence, that are provided by the logic of Infers.

+To support generation of F# values, the Infers resolution algorithm differs from general purpose logic programming languages in a number of ways:

 * Infers prunes the search space so that when it encounters a goal to build a monomorphic value, it only tries to find one way, rather than all possible